Program overview

 The Master of Public Health program offers several unique experiences that enhance the learning journey:

-• Thesis component that allows students to conduct original research in their area of interest.
+- Thesis component allows students to conduct original research in their area of interest.

-• Opportunities for collaboration with faculty members who are experts in various fields of public health.
+- Engagement with faculty members who are experts in the field of public health and sustainability.

-• Access to resources and support for research initiatives, including potential partnerships with community organizations.
+- Access to resources and support for research initiatives.

 Career Options

-Graduates of the Master of Public Health - Social-Ecological Systems, Sustainability and Health program can pursue a variety of career paths in Canada, including:
+Graduates of the Master of Public Health program with a specialization in Social-Ecological Systems, Sustainability and Health can pursue a variety of career paths in Canada, including:

-• Public Health Analyst: Analyze data and trends to inform public health policies and programs.
+- Public Health Analyst: Analyzes data and trends to inform public health policies and programs.

-These roles highlight the diverse opportunities available to graduates, allowing them to make significant contributions to public health and sustainability efforts across Canada.
+These roles highlight the diverse opportunities available to graduates, allowing them to make a significant impact in the field of public health.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.